IanWold/Metalsharp/Metalsharp.Documentation/api.md

 ### `AddOutput(String)`

 Adds a file or all the files in a directory to the output.
 The virtual directory of the files in the output will be the same as that on disk (regardless of whether a relative or absolute path is specified).

+- `path`: The path to the on-disk file or directory.

 ```c#
 new MetalsharpProject()